Empowering Change

 PSi Capstone Leadership Project

 The PSi Capstone Leadership Project, which PSi builds toward throughout the year, is participant-driven and independently designed to suit the professional goals and interests of each individual in the cohort.
-The Capstone Leadership Project must: (1) address an opportunity for growth in the participant’s learning community AND (2) leverage a partnership between a community-based organization and their home organization.
 Participants are expected to develop a project that improves outcomes for youth and families using the resources of their home organization as well as a community-based organization.

 Graduate Credit